centau/vide/docs/tut/crash-course/11-control-flow.md

 element.

 `indexes()` is said to *map* each table index to a new UI element that can update to display the current value at that index.
+Each table index is given a single corresponding UI element.

 The reactive graph for the above example: